KevinAst/dmrst/pkgs/server/src/auth.md

 This confirms the user is the owner of the email.

-Once a verified account is established, an encrypted token is retained on the device (typically in browser localStorage), that allows the user to auto-authenticate on subsequent sessions.
+Once a verified account is established, an encrypted token is retained on the device (in browser localStorage), that allows the user to auto-authenticate on subsequent sessions.

 This account email verification process can potentially be required